 During Professor Grossman's tenure as dean, WCL achieved recognition as among the top 10 nationally in clinical legal education, intellectual property, international law and trial advocacy, in addition to being one of the most diverse law schools in the country.
 With his leadership, WCL also designed and completed its magnificent new Tenley Campus, a state-of-the-art law school building just one block from the metro, connecting the law school's community to the nation's capital and its many professional opportunities.
 The law school's official ribbon-cutting ceremony in February 2016 featured luminaries including U.S. Supreme Court Justice Ruth Bader Ginsburg, AU President Neil Kerwin, DC Mayor Muriel Bowser, World Bank President Dr. Jim Yong Kim, the UN Under-Secretary-General for Legal Affairs, Mr. Miguel de Serpa Soares, distinguished alumni and members of the AU Board of Trustees, and attracted over 2,000 alumni worldwide to WCL's Tenley campus.

 Throughout his academic career, Professor Grossman has contributed to promoting the rule of law, human rights and legal education in both international and domestic organizations.
-Professor Grossman served as member (2003-2015) and chairperson (4 terms, from 2008-2015) of the United Nations Committee against Torture.
+Professor Grossman was elected to the United Nations International Law Commission in November 2016 for a five-year term, and previously served as member (2003-2015) and chairperson (4 terms, from 2008-2015) of the United Nations Committee against Torture.
 On May 20, 2013, Professor Grossman was elected chair of the UN Human Rights Treaty Bodies for a one-year term.
 In May 2009, he was named to the judging panel for the Robert F. Kennedy Human Rights Award by the Robert F. Kennedy Center for Justice & Human Rights, and in May 2010 he was appointed to the Center's board of directors.
 Professor Grossman served on the governing board for the International Association of Law Schools since 2008 and was reelected in 2010 for a three-year term.
 On January 1, 2014, Professor Grossman began serving as President of the Inter-American Institute of Human Rights, following three years on its Board of Directors.
 He is also on the Board of the ABA’s Rule of Law Initiative (ROLI) and a member of numerous associations including the American Law Institute.

 Professor Grossman previously served as President of the College of the Americas (COLAM), an organization of approximately 400 colleges and universities in the Western Hemisphere (November 2003-November 2007).
 He also served as Chair of the Committee on International Cooperation of the Association of American Law Schools (November 2005-November 2009) and as a member of the Commission for the Control of Interpol's Files (February 2005-March 2011).
 In addition, he was a member of the Inter-American Commission on Human Rights (IACHR) from 1993-2001.
 He was twice elected its President, first in 1996 and again in 2001.
 He was the IACHR's first Special Rapporteur on the Rights of Women (1996-2000), as well as its Special Rapporteur on the Rights of Indigenous Populations (2000-2001) and its Observer of the AMIA Trial (2001-2005).
 Representing the IACHR, Professor Grossman participated in missions to Argentina, Brazil, Canada, Chile, Colombia, the Dominican Republic, Guatemala, Haiti, Mexico, Panama, Paraguay and Peru, among others.
 On behalf of international and non-governmental organizations, he has also chaired or participated in missions to observe elections in Nepal, Nicaragua, Paraguay, Romania, Surinam, and the Middle East.